Suddenly Susan: Death of David Strickland

-David Strickland died by suicide in a Las Vegas hotel room on March 22, 1999.
-Strickland's death was later incorporated into the show's third season finale, which killed off his character, Todd Stites.
-Todd has gone missing, and throughout the episode, Susan desperately tries to find him.
+David Strickland died by suicide in a Las Vegas motel room on March 22, 1999.
+Strickland's death was later incorporated into the show's third season finale, "A Day in the Life", which killed off his character, Todd Stites.
+The episode's plot finds Susan desperately trying to find Todd when she suspects he has gone missing after he fails to show up to work one morning.
 As the episode progresses, Susan learns about a number of good deeds that Todd had done around his neighborhood that she never knew about.
-Out-of-character interviews with the supporting cast also appear throughout the episode, with each actor sharing their personal experiences they had with Strickland before his death.
-As the episode comes to an end, Todd's favorite song, "Praise You" by Fatboy Slim, plays outside in the street as Susan and her co-workers sit in a circle praying for Todd's well-being.
+In-character interviews with the supporting cast also appear throughout the episode, with each actor sharing their personal experiences they had with Strickland before his death, framed as each character's own memories of Todd.
+As the episode comes to an end, Todd's favorite song, "Praise You" by Fatboy Slim, plays outside of Luis' apartment as Susan and her co-workers sit in a circle praying for Todd's well-being.
 At last, the phone in the middle of the room rings, but the camera cuts away before the news of Todd's fate can be revealed.
-The episode ends with an archive video footage of Strickland and its titles: "The Gods of comedy looked down upon you and smiled".
+The episode ends with memorable clips of Strickland from the show and the memorial subtitle: "The Gods of comedy looked down upon you and smiled".

 Fourth season and cancellation

-At the beginning of the fourth and final season, Judd Nelson and Andrea Bendewald left the show; series developers and executive producers Steven Peterman and Gary Dontzig also left the series, and the show replaced almost its entire writing staff (with the exception of new co-showrunner Maria Semple, who joined the series the previous season).
-The Gate was transformed into a men's magazine by its new owner, Ian Maxtone-Graham (Eric Idle), and relocated from its trendy uptown offices overlooking the bay to a dingy former warehouse in Chinatown.
+Before production began on the fourth and final season, Judd Nelson and Andrea Bendewald left the show; Peterman and Dontzig also stepped down as showrunners, and the series replaced almost its entire writing staff (with the exception of executive producer Maria Semple, who joined the show at the start of Season 3 and took over showrunning duties alongside Mark Driscoll, one of the new writers hired for the fourth season).
+The departures of Nelson and Bendewald, along with the death of Strickland, prompted Driscoll and Semple to retool the series: The Gate was transformed into a men's magazine by its new owner, Ian Maxtone-Graham (Eric Idle), and relocated from its trendy uptown offices overlooking the bay to a dingy former warehouse in Chinatown.
 In tow, Ian brought his own team of workers, including executive assistant and U.S. Navy veteran Miranda Charles (Sherri Shepherd), sports writer Nate Knaborski (Currie Graham), and freelance photographer Oliver Browne (Rob Estes).
 Faced with new challenges, Susan suddenly had to prove herself all over again.